 The Custom Brackets people have come up with a really elegant way to adjust the camera plate to match your specific camera to the bracket.
 In the next two photos you can see the adjustment screws which slide the connector screw forward or backward.
 Nice bit of innovation there.
 You can flip the camera plate upside down for a larger camera where the camera grip makes the camera taller.
 I really liked this over the older design which forced you to buy a different camera plate for a new model of camera.

 Here is the entire set-up again, with the Nikon D3 and Nikon SB-900 speedlight.
-(I turned the flash head as I would use it with the black foamie thing attached to it.)
+I turned the flash head as I would use it for bounce flash with the black foamie thing attached.

 One thing I neglected to show in these photos of the flash bracket, is the fold-out legs which keep the entire set-up more stable.
 As it was, the contraption balanced well enough even without the legs folded out.
 However, the fold-out legs would offer much more protection against it being knocked over when setting it down somewhere.

-The specs and features sheet for the Digital Pro-M rotating bracket mentions:
+the specs and features for the Digital Pro-M rotating bracket

 - The camera rotates on a roller bearing system to achieve the best and smoothest rotation from horizontal to vertical possible.